Masaka, Nasarawa State

-Masaka is a town in Nasarawa, central Nigeria.
-It is a district of Karu Local Government Area, Nasarawa State and is among the towns that forms the Karu urban area, a conurbation of towns under Karu Local Government Area of Nasarawa State.
+Masaka is a town in Nasarawa State, central Nigeria.
+It is a district of Karu Local Government Area and is among the towns that forms the Karu urban area, a conurbation of towns under Karu Local Government Area of Nasarawa State.

 The neighbouring towns to Masaka, also in this urban area as a result of their merger following a population explosion in the zone, are: